 19. La cancha de bochas, Argentina

-Ischigualasto Provincial Park, also known as ‘Valley of the Moon’ is a protected area in the north-east of San Juan Province in Argentina.
-The park is spread across an area of 603.7 square kms and the formation contains deposits which are millions of years old.
-It is the only place in the world where nearly all of the Triassic (Carnian deposits) is represented in an undisturbed sequence of rock deposits.
+Ischigualasto Provincial Park, also known as ‘Valley of the Moon’ is a protected area in the northeast of San Juan Province in Argentina.
+The park is spread across an area of 603.7 square km and the formation contains deposits that are millions of years old.
+It is the only place in the world where nearly all of the Triassic (Carnian deposits) are represented in an undisturbed sequence of rock deposits.

 20. Valle de la Luna, Bolivia

 Situated in the La Paz Department in Bolivia, it comprises an area where erosion has worn away the majority of a mountain, composed mainly of clay instead of rock and resulting in tall peaks.
 Due to the difference in mineral content in every individual mountain, the sides of the mountains are in different colors and create striking optical illusions.

 90 days Dubai Visa | 30 days Dubai Visa | 14 days Dubai Visa | Dubai Transit Visa | Schengen Visa | UK Visa | Dubai Visa | Dubai Visa Online | Qatar Visa | Singapore Visa | Malaysia Visa | Malaysia eNTRI Visa | Sri Lanka Visa | Thailand Visa | Australia Visa | France Visa | Turkey Visa Online | Bahrain Visa | China Visa | Oman Visa | Philippines Visa | Canada Visa | United States Visa | New Zealand Visa | Italy Visa